 We’ve learned it firsthand and heard it from so many of you: less really can mean more.
 Less stuff in your home reduces stress.
 Less stuff in your closet makes getting dressed easier.
 Carrying less stuff means less shoulder strain and having two free hands to love on your littles.

-If you’re already a minimalist, 2020 and its many days of quarantine may have made things more difficult to maintain.
-Or perhaps you’re just looking for a way to reboot your minimal ways.
+Perhaps minimalism is a new goal for you, or perhaps you’re just looking for a way to reboot your minimal ways and need to set some concrete goals to do so.
 Use this list to guide you back on track. #1 - Give Yourself Time

 So step #1 is to be determined, but give yourself a break.#2 - Get Rid of Clutter – Everywhere